-FIG. 17 shows the results of attempting to assign receive frequencies (shapes) instead of two.
+FIG. 17 shows the results of attempting to assign receive frequencies to the same set of nodes using three different frequencies (shapes) instead of two.
 Thus, a new frequency (represented by the star shape in FIG. 17) is available to use at different nodes as assigned receive frequencies.
 As can be seen in FIG. 17, after all of the nodes have been assigned one of the three available receive frequencies (shape), more of the links (89%) are usable than occurred with two frequencies (shapes).
 However, there are still a number of unusable links between nodes having the same frequencies (e.g., links connecting nodes 1 and 7, nodes 4 and 5, nodes 12 and 13, etc).